 Geography – Pupils are exposed to Physical and Human Geography.
 Physical Geography includes topics on climatology, geomorphology, environmental issues, map work and Atlas skills.
 Human Geography focuses on population, settlements and social issues.

-International and local history - Ancient civilizations and current affairs form part of the History syllabus.
+International and local History - Ancient civilizations and current affairs form part of the History syllabus.

 Natural Science - The focus is on four themes – energy and change, matter and materials, planet earth and beyond and life and living.
 Pupils attend lessons in the laboratory from Grade Five.
 With a strong environmental focus, children are taught the scientific method through practical work.

 Life Orientation including Multifaith – This programme is aimed at promoting healthy relationships among pupils with their families, friends and the opposite sex.
 FAMSA facilitates an annual workshop with Grade Six and Seven pupils.
 Four workshops, each one hour long, are designed to provide the adolescents with relationship skills.
 Boys and girls are separated during these sessions.
 In Multifaith, we explore major religions of the world.
-This encourages pupils to respect and value differences and to develop values, such as tolerance.
+This encourages pupils to respect and value differences and to develop values, such as tolerance and respect.

 Grade Four to Seven pupils attend specialist Art classes once a week.
 The focus is on perceptual drawing and creative expression while working with a variety of materials and techniques.
-Art history and theory is referred to continuously during lessons and pupils are exposed to the work of a wide variety of past and current artists as well as artistic trends.
+Art history and theory are referred to continuously during lessons and pupils are exposed to the work of a wide variety of past and current artists as well as artistic trends.

 In Computers, pupils are exposed to learning in Word, Paint, PowerPoint and Excel.
 Email and Internet access are also provided.
+The senior children use their own iPads for creating content.

 A member of the Independent Schools Association of Southern Africa (ISASA),